shmorri/docs-casa-prod/3.1.4/source/developer/authn-methods/credentials-management.md

 Make adjustments as needed.
 It is useful to drop some logging statements in your code, specially when starting, it can save you some time with continuous redeployments.

 !!!
-Note:
+Note
     In "[Tips for plugin development](../tips-development.md#skipping-package-and-deployment-phases)" you can find tricks to make your development cycle more agile.

 ## Credentials retrieval - part 2